A Bakry-\'Emery approach to Lipschitz transportation on manifolds: Applications

 Let us note that if we take $\mathbb{S}^{d}(\sqrt{d})$, the $d$-sphere of radius $\sqrt{d}$, and we set $\mu_{d}$ as the uniform measure on it, then its Ricci tensor is given by $\Ric_{\mathbb{S}^{d}(\sqrt{d})} = \frac{d-1}{d} g_{\mathbb{S}^{d}(\sqrt{d})}$, so it will satisfy $\Gamma_{2} \geq \frac{d-1}{d} \Gamma$ and $\Gamma_{3} \geq \frac{d-1}{d} \Gamma_{2}$; thus we can apply Theorem \ref{thmmainresult} to get a transport map with Lipschitz constant $\exp\left(\sqrt{2\pi\frac{d-1}{d}} e^{\frac1{2 \frac{d-1}{d}}}\right)$.
 Let us remark that asymptotically the Lipschitz constant converges to $\exp\left(\sqrt{2\pi} e^{\frac12}\right)$ as $d \to + \infty$.

-\begin{rk} It is clear that the Lipschitz constant obtained in this example is worser than the specific one provided in Theorem 3 of \cite{fathi2023transportation}, which stresses the constant curvature of $\mathbb{S}^{d}$.
-Nevertheless, we think that it illustrates the applicability of Theorem \ref{thmmainresult}; i.e., a diffusion generator $\L$ on a manifold satisfying $\Gamma_{2} \geq \rho_{1} \Gamma$ and $\Gamma_{3} \geq \rho_{2} \Gamma_{2}$ at the same time. \end{rk}
+\begin{remark} It is clear that the Lipschitz constant obtained in this example is worser than the specific one provided in Theorem 3 of \cite{fathi2023transportation}, which stresses the constant curvature of $\mathbb{S}^{d}$.
+Nevertheless, we think that it illustrates the applicability of Theorem \ref{thmmainresult}; i.e., a diffusion generator $\L$ on a manifold satisfying $\Gamma_{2} \geq \rho_{1} \Gamma$ and $\Gamma_{3} \geq \rho_{2} \Gamma_{2}$ at the same time. \end{remark}